profpy/id1400/lecture3/README.md

 # Python Output and Variables

-In this lab you will learn:
+In this lab you will learn about:

-- Python Output
 - Python Variables
-- Python Data Types